cyberbotics/webots-doc/robotis-op2/walking-parameters.md

 %end

-`Hip pitch offset` is the tilt of DARwIn-OP's body.
+`Hip pitch offset` is the tilt of the robot's body.
 It uses a special unit of the motor correspondig to 2.85 degree.

 %figure "Walking: hip pitch offset parameter"